omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 3. There is a huge library of open-source packages (NPM) available.
 4. NodeJS has a very active developer community.

+## **NodeJS behind the scenes**

 ## **Running JavaScript outside the browser**

+NodeJS, as a JavaScript runtime, actually enables us to run JavaScript outside the browser.
+So we are no longer limited to the browser as JavaScript runtime.

 ### **Interacting with Node in Terminal**